-Physics is our human attempt to explain the workings of the world.
+Physics is the human attempt to explain our world.
 The success of that attempt is evident in the technology of our society.
-The products that result from the application of that understanding surround us: technological inventions including clocks, automobiles, televisions, and computers.

-You have already developed your own physical theories to understand the world around you.
-Some of these ideas are consistent with the accepted theories of physics.
-Others are not.
+We are surrounded by the products resulting from the application of that understanding, technological inventions including clocks, medicine, and computers.
+You have already developed your own physical perception of the world around you.
+Some of those ideas are consistent with the accepted theories of physics while others are not.
 This laboratory is designed to focus your attention on your interactions with the world so that you can recognize where your ideas agree with those accepted by physics and where they do not.

-You are presented with contemporary physical theories in lecture and in your textbook.
-The laboratory is where you can apply those theories to problems in the real world by comparing your application of those theories with reality.
+You are presented with physics theories in lecture and in your textbook.
+The laboratory is where you apply those theories to problems in the real world.
 The laboratory setting is a good one to clarify your ideas through discussions with your classmates.
-You will also get to clarify these ideas through writing in a report to be read by your instructor.
+You will also get to clarify these ideas through writing in a report so you can get feedback from your instructor.
 Each laboratory consists of a set of problems that ask you to make decisions about the real world.
 As you work through the problems in this laboratory manual, remember that the goal is not to make a lot of measurements.
 The goal is for you to examine your ideas about the real world.
+For that reason, you can never "finish" a lab.
+If you correctly complete a laboratory problem and its analysis to the satisfaction of your lab instructor, you will be given another problem to work on.
+Your goal in the lab is to spend as much time as possible examining your own ideas about physics in light of the ideas of the other members of your class, your instructor, the lectures, and the textbook.
+This is the time to reinforce your correct ideas by explaining them to others and modify your incorrect ideas by incorporating the ideas of others while focusing on the physics demonstrated by the equipment.